xuankimtran/docs-1/pages/katalon-testcloud/integrate-testcloud-with-testops.md

 > Requirements:
 >
-> You have joined the TestCloud Beta Testing program.
-Contact us at success@katalon.com for detailed information on how to join our Beta Testing program.
+> You have activated the TestCloud general availability trial (GA trial).
+Contact us at success@katalon.com for detailed information on the **free GA trial** package.

-Once you have joined our Beta Testing program, we will enable TestCloud in your TestOps account.
+Once you have joined the GA trial, we will enable TestCloud in your TestOps account.
 You can then schedule your test runs on a TestCloud environment.

 ## Run tests in public domains with TestCloud